Jazza Dickens: Golden Contract tournament

 In the semi-finals, Dickens battled fellow Briton Leigh Wood.
 Early in the fight, Dickens had swelling over his left eye, but managed to put on a very good performance throughout the fight.
 Dickens, who was ranked #3 at featherweight by the IBF at the time, managed to snatch a majority decision victory.

 On 15 February 2025 at the Co-op Live Arena in Manchester, Dickens defeated Zelfa Barrett by unanimous decision.

 Dickens challenged IBA and WBA (Interim) super-featherweight champion Albert Batyrgaziev at Rixos Tersane in Istanbul, Turkey, on 2 July 2025, winning the fight by stoppage in the fourth round.

+WBA super-featherweight champion

+Dickens was elevated to full WBA super-featherweight champion on 6 December 2025 after Lamont Roach Jr. was stripped of the title.
+Dickens was due to make the first defence of his title against Hayato Tsutsumi (8–0, 5 KOs) on 27 December 2025 in Riyadh, Saudi Arabia as part of The Ring V: Night of the Samurai card.
+However, the fight was cancelled after Tsutsumi sustained an injury during training.

+Dickens made the first defense of his title against Anthony Cacace at 3Arena in Dublin on 14 March 2026.
+He lost by unanimous decision.